 When we take these differences into account, it should be easy for you to choose between the Casper and Emma mattresses.

-- They are both a bit softer-than-average.
+- They are both a bit softer-than-average compared to other mattresses reviewed on this website.

 - They both feature a latex-like layer, memory foam, and a zoned construction.